dluvishis/fetch_rewards/README.md

-To test web service in a separate command line run: python test_request.py It contains Post request to http://127.0.0.1:1234/main_findScore with 2 variables word1 and word2 Responce will contain final score in the format: "final score: ____".
+To test web service in a separate command line run: python test_request.py It contains Post request to http://127.0.0.1:1234/main_findScore with 2 variables word1 and word2 Response will contain final score in the format: "final score: ____".

 ### Corpus